jdpask21/RaspiWatch/README.md

    - Connect the sensor's data pin to GPIO18 (Pin D18)
    - Connect VCC to 3.3V or 5V power
    - Connect GND to ground
-   - Connect a 10K resistor between data and VCC pins

 2. Connect the AM312 human sensor:
    - Connect VCC to GPIO pin 2 (5V power)